 DBdust can also be run over an untrimmed DB block in which case it outputs a track encoding where the trace file names contain the block number, e.g. .FOO.3.dust.anno and .FOO.3.dust.data, given FOO.3 on the command line.
 This permits job parallelism in block-sized chunks, and the resulting sequence of block tracks can then be merged into a track for the entire untrimmed DB with Catrack.

-Find all block tracks of the form .<path>.#.<track>… and merge them into a single track, .<path>.<track>…, for the given DB (or DAM).
+Find all block tracks of the form .<path>.#.<track>… and concatenate them into a single track, .<path>.<track>…, for the given DB (or DAM).
 Do so for each track name present on the command line.
 The block track files must all encode the same kind of track data (this is checked), and the files must exist for block 1, 2, 3, … up to the last block number.
 If the -f option is set, then the concatenation takes place regardless of whether or not the single, combined track already exists or not.
 If the -d option is set then every block track is removed after the successful construction of the combined track.

 Displays the requested reads in the database <path>.db or <path>.dam.
 By default the command applies to the trimmed database, but if -u is set then the entire DB is used.
 If no read arguments are given then every read in the database or database block is displayed.
 Otherwise the input file or the list of supplied integer ranges give the ordinal positions in the actively loaded portion of the db.
 In the case of a file, it should simply contain a read index, one per line.
 In the other case, a read range is either a lone integer or the symbol $, in which case the read range consists of just that read (the last read in the database if $).
 One may also give two positive integers separated by a dash to indicate a range of integers, where again a $ represents the index of the last read in the actively loaded db.
 For example, 1 3-5 $ displays reads 1, 3, 4, 5, and the last read in the active db.
 As another example, 1-$ displays every read in the active db (the default).